Defense of Przebraże

-The Przebraże Defence – defensive fights in the village of Przebraże (now Гайове, Ukraine) belonging to the Trościaniec cluster, in Lutsk poviat, voivodeship in Volhynia between July 1943 and January 1944.
-In Przebraże, Polish civilians from Volhynia organized defense against the UPA.
-The village was never conquered by UPAs.
+The Defence of Przebraże (Polish: Obrona Przebraża, Ukrainian: Оборона Пшебража; 4 July — 15 October 1943) was fought between the Ukrainian Insurgent Army against the Polish Self–Defense, Home Army and Soviet partisans in the Łuck County of the Wołyń Voivodeship.
+The Northern Operational Group under the command of Dmytro Klyachkivsky and 3rd Operational Group "Turiv" under the command of Yuriy Stelmaschuk tried four times to destroy and conquer the largest Polish Self–Defense base and center in the Volhynia, but the UPA didn't succeed.

 Location

 The Przebraże settlement was located 10 km south of Troscianiec and 25 km north-east of Lutsk, the capital of Polish Volhynia before the Soviet invasion of Poland in agreement with Nazi Germany.
 The geographic area featured numerous peat bogs and forests.
 The Konopla river was to the west of the settlement.
 The population consisted of Poles, who had settled there in the 17th century.
 They were descendants of several szlachta (Polish nobility) families, that came to Volhynia from Mazowsze.
 The surrounding villages were inhabited mostly by ethnic Ukrainians.
 In 1938, Przebraże had 200 houses and some 1,150 inhabitants.

 Background

 In late 1942, Ukrainian nationalists began attacks on Polish settlements in Volhynia (see: Massacres of Poles in Volhynia).
 Throughout 1943, these incidents moved westwards from one county to another, reaching the area of Kowel in May.
 The Polish population and the weak Volhynian units of the Polish Home Army were taken by surprise.
 After the initial shock, however, the Poles started to organize their own units to attack Ukrainians in turn.
 The Polish 27th Home Army Infantry Division was created out of these units.